 American Kestrels normally hunt by day.
 You may see a kestrel scanning for prey from the same perch all day long—or changing perches every few minutes.
 A kestrel pounces on its prey, seizing it with one or both feet; the bird may finish off a small meal right there on the ground, or carry larger prey back to a perch.
 During breeding season, males advertise their territory by repeatedly climbing and then diving, uttering a short series of klee! calls at the top of each ascent.
 Courting pairs may exchange gifts of food; usually the male feeds the female.
 Early in the pairing-up process, groups of four or five birds may congregate.
 You may see American Kestrels harassing larger hawks and eagles during migration, and attacking hawks in their territories during breeding season.
 Kestrels compete over the limited supply of nesting cavities with other cavity-nesters, and sometimes successfully fight off or evict bluebirds, Northern Flickers, small squirrels, and other competitors from their chosen sites.
 Back to top

-The American Kestrel is the continent’s most common and widespread falcon, but populations declined by an estimated 1.39% per year between 1966 and 2017, according to the North American Breeding Bird Survey.
-That annual trend corresponds to a 51% cumulative decline over the full period.
-Partners in Flight estimates the global breeding population at 9.2 million.
-The species rates a 10 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+The American Kestrel is the continent’s most common and widespread falcon, but populations declined by an estimated 1.41% per year for a cumulative decline of about 53% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 9.2 million and rates them 10 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
 Nevertheless, if current trends continue, American Kestrels will lose another 50% of their population by 2075.
 Current declines stem from continued clearing of land and felling of the standing dead trees these birds depend on for their nest sites.
 The American Kestrel is also losing prey sources and nesting cavities to so-called “clean” farming practices, which remove hedgerows, trees, and brush.
 An additional threat is exposure to pesticides and other pollutants, which can reduce clutch sizes and hatching success.
-For kestrels in North America, a larger problem with pesticides is that they destroy the insects, spiders, and other prey on which the birds depend.Back to top
+For kestrels in North America, the larger problem with pesticides is that they destroy the insects, spiders, and other prey on which the birds depend.Back to top